1 Great South Rd, Takanini,

 All three of the par-3s are excellent, as is the not overly worked bunkering.
 If anything needs attention its the slowish greens, otherwise another excellent parkland course within easy reach of Auckland's centre.

-Course was permanently closed down in 2015.
-Before closure, visitors were welcome.
+Course permanently closed in 2015.

 Non-metal spike facility.
 Walking permitted at all times.
 Golf carts available for hire.